 Scheme 1.
 Solvolysis of pivaloyl triflate in a protic solvent.

-The solvolysis reaction was carried out in solvent mixtures of bmimNTf2 with a variety of organic alcohols: methanol-d4, ethanol-d6, trifluoroethanol-d3 and acetic acid-d4.
-The concentration of alcohol was varied from 5% to 100% (by weight).
-Product ratios were determined by NMR integration.
-It was found in all cases that as the percentage of alcohol co-solvent was decreased, more elimination product was observed.
-Or, stated differently, more ionic liquid led to more elimination product.
-This effect is more pronounced at very low concentrations of alcohol.
-Our studies suggest that the alcohol co-solvent becomes more basic (rather than more nucleophilic) in the presence of ionic liquid.
-This would appear to challenge the claim that ionic liquids increase the nucleophilicity of solutes.
-Studies are ongoing.
+In the previous annual report, work was reported on this solvolysis reaction carried out in solvent mixtures of bmimNTf2 with a variety of deuterated organic alcohols.
+It was found in all cases that as the percentage of ionic liquid co-solvent was increased, more elimination product was observed.
+This suggested that the alcohol co-solvent becomes more basic (rather than more nucleophilic) in the presence of ionic liquid.
+This work was recently submitted for publication to the Journal of Organic Chemistry.

 A primarily undergraduate institution, Mills College is a women's college with a substantial population of women of color.
 Funding from the ACS PRF has given some of these women valuable opportunities to participate in scientific research.
-Specifically, three students had the opportunity to work on these projects.
-Two of these students have now graduated.
-One earned a BS in chemistry and is applying to graduate school.
-The other is in a Masters of Public Health program at UCSF.
-The third student is now a senior completing her BS in Chemistry.
-All three have benefited greatly from working on these projects.
-This practical, hands-on experience has given these students valuable skills that will help to prepare them for their future studies.
+Over the course of the last two years, five students have had the opportunity to work on these projects.
+Three of these students have now graduated.
+One has a successful job in industry.
+A second is now in a graduate program in chemistry.
+The third has completed a Masters of Public Health program at UCSF and is now atending medical school.
+The two remaining students are now students completing their degrees: a BS in Chemistry and a BS in biochemistry.
+All students have benefited greatly from working on these projects.
+This practical, hands-on experience has given these students valuable skills that have helped to prepare them for their future studies.

 The principal investigator has also greatly benefitted from ACS PRF support.
-As a pre-tenure faculty member, this funding has allowed her to get her research up and running.
-She is currently writing up the results from this project as a preliminary communication.
+As a pre-tenure faculty member, this funding has allowed her to get her research up and running, and to submit a paper for publication in a peer-reviewed journal.
+She is currently writing up the results the studies described above for a second publication.